OpenFn/language-mogli/connecting_with_telcos.md

 For additional clarity here, see Orange's API documentation in Niger: https://developer.orange.com/apis/sms-ne/api-reference

 ## Receiving SMS from local recipients

-We will expect that Orange will make a similar HTTP post to our url (https://www.openfn.org/inbox/ something-lutheran) with the content of the message and the sender whenever an SMS is received.
+We will expect that Orange will make a similar HTTP post to our url (https://www.openfn.org/inbox/something-secret) with the content of the message and the sender whenever an SMS is received.

 Note that these posts are delivered over HTTPS and use modern standard authentication ("Basic Auth") but that there is no VPN connection required.